Sinfolke/ispa-parser/README.md

  5. Compile the parser writing the code on C++ by own
  6. Create rules to walk on parser tree if need some optimisations or else before the compilation
  7. Since the parser is for multiple languages for each language will be different shared library responsible for outputting the result.
 For the first i only create library to output C++ results.
- 8. After all done i can adjust parser rule syntax and use bootstrap
+ 8. After all done i can adjust parser rule syntax and do bootstrap
 ###
 ### Parser syntax